-- 15.1 Recommendations: The Health Reform and Public Health Cabinet Committee is asked to CONSIDER and ENDORSE or make RECOMMENDATIONS to the Cabinet Member for Adult Social Care and Public Health on the proposed decision (Attached as Appendix 1) to: - a) APPROVE the commissioning of a Stop Smoking Services to deliver against the Support Grant and project requirements. - APPROVE the framework arrangements set out in the report for ongoing management of the Stop Smoking Services and Support Grant 2024/25 to 2028/29 - c) DELEGATE authority to the Director of Public Health, in consultation with the Cabinet Member for Adult Social Care and Public Health and Corporate Director for Finance, to revise and amend the arrangements set out in the framework details, subject to the scope and terms and conditions of the grant funding - d) DELEGATE authority to the Director of Public Health, in consultation with the Cabinet Member for Adult Social Care and Public Health, to take relevant actions, including but not limited to, awarding, finalising the terms of and entering into the relevant contracts or other legal agreements, as necessary, to implement the decision. - e) DELEGATE authority to the Director of Public Health, in consultation with the Cabinet Member for Adult Social Care and Public Health, to award extensions of contracts for commissioned services in accordance with future grant allocations
+- 15.1 Recommendations: The Cabinet Member for Adult Social Care and Public Health is asked to: - a) APPROVE the commissioning of a Stop Smoking Services to deliver against the Support Grant and project requirements. - b) APPROVE the framework arrangements set out in the report for ongoing management of the Stop Smoking Services and Support Grant 2024/25 to 2028/29 - c) DELEGATE authority to the Director of Public Health, in consultation with the Cabinet Member for Adult Social Care and Public Health and Corporate Director for Finance, to revise and amend the arrangements set out in the framework details, subject to the scope and terms and conditions of the grant funding - d) DELEGATE authority to the Director of Public Health, in consultation with the Cabinet Member for Adult Social Care and Public Health, to take relevant actions, including but not limited to, awarding, finalising the terms of and entering into the relevant contracts or other legal agreements, as necessary, to implement the decision. - e) DELEGATE authority to the Director of Public Health, in consultation with the Cabinet Member for Adult Social Care and Public Health, to award extensions of contracts for commissioned services in accordance with future grant allocations